postmanlabs/labs-docs/v6/postman/mock_servers/setting_up_mock.md

 Creating a [mock example](/docs/v6/postman/collections/examples){:target="_blank"} during the earliest phase of API development fosters clear communication among team members and aligns their expectations.
 As a result, all teams in the development process can work in parallel; and dependent teams experience fewer delays.

-Postman offers two types of mock servers: private and public.
+Postman lets you create two types of mock servers: private and public.

 **Private mock servers**